Kaya F.C.–Iloilo: 2014 season

-The club saw minimal success in this season's UFL Cup.
+The club saw minimal success in the UFL Cup.
 Kaya finished second in their group, behind UFL Division 2 side Union Internacional Manila.
 They then lost to recently relegated Philippine Air Force 1–0 in the round of sixteen.
 The league competition saw Kaya finish third with 46 points (14 wins, 4 draws, and 6 losses in 24 games), 3 points behind rivals Loyola Meralco Sparks and 16 points behind league champions Global.
-Before the season ended, head coach David Perković announced that he will not be renewing his contract with the club and that his last match will be the derby between Kaya and the Loyola Meralco Sparks.

-In the UFL FA Cup, the culmination competition of the season, Kaya were beaten 3–1 by Global in the finals.
+Before the season ended, head coach David Perković announced that he will not be renewing his contract.
+In the UFL FA Cup, the culmination competition of the season, Kaya were beaten 3–1 by Global in the final.
 Thomas Taylor was the competition's top goal-scorer with five goals.

 2015 season

-In the pre-season, it was announced by the club that American head coach, Adam Reekie will replace David Perković as the club's new head coach.
+In the pre-season, it was announced by the club that American Adam Reekie will replace David Perković as the club's new head coach.
 Kaya failed to get past the group stages of the PFF National Men's Club Championship, but were able to top their group in the inaugural UFL FA League Cup.
 The club fell to rivals Loyola Meralco Sparks 2–1 in the quarterfinals.
 Louis Max Clark was named as one of the competition's top goal-scorers with 10 goals in 7 games.

-The club finished fourth in the league with 31 points (10 wins, 1 draw, 6 losses in 17 games),12 points behind champions Ceres.
+The club finished fourth in the league with 31 points (10 wins, 1 draw, 6 losses in 17 games), 12 points behind champions Ceres.
 In the middle of the league competition, head coach Adam Reekie announced his resignation.
 In June 2015, former Kaya player Fabien Lewis was appointed by the club as interim head coach.

 With the eventual departure of Fabien Lewis, Kaya player Chris Greatwich became the club's interim head coach during the UFL Cup.
-Kaya finished the group stages at the top of the table.
-The club defeated the Manila Nomads 10–1 in the round of sixteen, and then defeated JP Voltes 8–0 in the quarterfinals.
+Kaya finished the group stage at the top of the table.
+The club defeated l Manila Nomads 10–1 in the round of sixteen, then defeated JP Voltes 8–0 in the quarterfinals.
 In their semi-final clash against Stallion, Kaya came from behind three times to put the game at 3–3 at extra time.
-Kaya won the game 5–4 in penalties after goalkeeper Nick O'Donnell denied Ian Araneta, bringing Kaya to its first UFL Cup finals appearance.
-The final was held on August 28, 2015.
-The game went to penalties after the game finished at 2–2 at extra time.
-Nick O'Donnel denied Ceres twice and Louis Clark slotted in the winning penalty to give Kaya a 4–2 win in the penalty shootout and the club's first major silverware.
-With the championship win, Kaya qualified for a play-off spot in the 2016 AFC Cup, the club's first international competition in history.
-Striker Tishan Hanley was given the golden boot for his 15 goals in the UFL Cup.
+Kaya won the game 5–4 in penalties after goalkeeper Nick O'Donnell denied Ian Araneta, bringing Kaya to its first UFL Cup final appearance.
+The game again went to penalties after the game finished at 2–2 at extra time.
+Nick O'Donnel denied Ceres twice and Louis Clark slotted in the winning penalty to give Kaya a 4–2 win.